The binary log contains “events” that describe

 The server evaluates the

 Section 126.96.36.199, “Evaluation of Database-Level Replication and Binary Logging Options”.

-If you are replicating from a MySQL Cluster to a standalone MySQL
+If you are replicating from an NDB Cluster to a standalone MySQL

 NDB storage engine uses default